Inferencer/LipSick/README.md

 - [x] Provide Google Colab .IPYNB. 🤮
 - [x] Add support for Linux. 🤢
 - [ ] Release Tutorial on manual masking using DaVinci. 😷
-- [ ] Looped original video generated as an option for faster manual masking. 😷
+- [x] Looped original video generated as an option for faster manual masking. 🤮
 - [ ] Image to MP4 conversion so a single image can be used as input.
 - [x] Automatic audio conversion to WAV regardless of input audio format. 🤢
 - [ ] Clean README.md & provide command line inference.